jsmillie7/quick-portfolio/instrument_mgr.md

 ##### for Windows
 ---
 ### Background:
 Working in an analytical chemistry lab with an ISO certification, it's imperitive that instrument maintenance be performed and documented punctually.
 It was the responsibility of the Quality Assurance department to make sure that this was done, and I was tasked with developing a method to achieve this.
-Previously, several different programs had to be used together to achieve the desired results, so the goal was to develop a user interface with Tkinter that allowed a user to achieve the following required goals without switching between programs:
+Previously, several different programs had to be used together to achieve the desired results, so the goal was to develop software which fulfilled the following tasks:
+* Create a data structure that allows for ease of access to data records, and allows for secure storage of records.
+### update below
 * Send out monthly reminder emails for upcoming maintenance
     * this was a manual task which required the sender to create a list of upcoming equipment by scrolling through a log and adding each item, which was tedious and error-prone.
 Python can do this faster without error.
 * Interface with a shared Microsoft Outlook calendar to sync maintenance events